KoTisha/AliandraBot/README.md

 In Telegram @AliandraBot

-Simple Echo bot with using TelegramAPI
+Simple Echo bot with using TelegramAPI.
+Answer with Text,Smiles,Stickers.